FStarLang/fstar_dataset/README.md

 After all that, you can run `make harness-check -j$(nproc)` as a sanity check to see if the harness can verify extracted proofs.

-This repo also provides `InteractWithFStar.py, which is a harness to run F* against sample proofs collected from the dataset
+This repo also provides `InteractWithFStar.py`, which is a harness to run F\* against sample proofs collected from the dataset.
+The script must be run from the `fstar_dataset/` directory.